nystudio107/craft-connect/docs/docs/index.md

 ## Requirements

-The latest version of this plugi requires Craft CMS 4.0.0 or later.
+This plugin requires Craft CMS 3.0.0 or later, or Craft CMS 4.0.0 or later.

 ## Installation